angular/angular/aio/content/cookbook/ajs-quick-reference.md

     <td>
-      ### Component Decorator
+      ### Component decorator

       {@example 'cb-ajs-quick-reference/ts/src/app/movie-list.component.ts' region='component'}

-            Angular, adds a decorator to the component class to provide any required metadata.
+            Angular adds a decorator to the component class to provide any required metadata.
-            The Component decorator declares that the class is a component and provides metadata about
+            The `@Component` decorator declares that the class is a component and provides metadata about
             that component such as its selector (or tag) and its template.

-            This is how you associate a template with code, which is defined in the component class.
+            This is how you associate a template with logic, which is defined in the component class.

-            For more information, see the [Components](../guide/architecture.html#components) section of the Architecture Overview page.
+            For more information, see the [Components](../guide/architecture.html#components)
+            section of the [Architecture Overview](../guide/architecture.html) page.
     </td>